CUPIDGT/AnyCodeOfConduct/README.md

 # AnyCodeOfConduct
-Any Code Of Conduct is a mod for the game Gorilla Tag, where you can modify the Code Of Conduct to say anything you want!
+This is a Gorilla Tag mod that allows you to modify the Code of Conduct at will!

+Simply:
+Start your game with the mod installed,
+Go to BepInEx/Configs in your Gorilla Tag folder,
+And change the text!

+## This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. ©2023 Another Axiom LLC.